 Anxiety and addiction can sometimes be a little bit like chicken or the egg – it is hard to know what comes first.

-Those suffering from anxiety often turn to drug and alcohol abuse to relieve the symptoms of anxiety.
+Those suffering from anxiety often turn to drug and alcohol abuse to relieve anxiety symptoms.
 However, this does the opposite – it enhances the feelings of anxiety.

-Do you find yourself drinking in the morning so you can cope with the day ahead?
+Do you drink in the morning to cope with the day ahead?